 Lastly, Professor Calabresi suggests that the underscored language was "there to prepare for the contingency of future amendments that contemplate some special appointing authority for an office to be created by statute."
 Calabresi, supra note 3, at 159 n.24 (relying on a letter from Professor John Harrison) (reported as on file with The Stanford Law Review, but no longer available).
-The Calabresi/Harrison position is a very fine example of founder-centric hagiography.
-The Founders may very well have been drafting for the "ages," but, in my view, not at this level of detail.
-Cf. FORREST MCDONALD, RECOVERING THE PAST: A HISTORIAN'S
+The Calabresi/Harrison position is a very fine example of founder-centric

-[The President] shall nominate, and by and with the Advice and Consent of the Senate, shall appoint Ambassadors, other public Ministers and Consuls, Judges of the supreme Court, and all other Officers of the United States, [EXCEPT THOSE] whose Appointments are not herein otherwise provided for, and which shall be established by Law
+[The President] shall nominate, and by and with the Advice and Consent of the Senate, shall appoint Ambassadors, other public Ministers and Consuls, Judges of the supreme Court, and all other Officers of the United States, [EXCEPT THOSE] whose Appointments are not herein otherwise provided for, and which shall be established by Law....

 In other words, Professor Calabresi seems to be suggesting that there exists some (non-inferior) "Officers of the United States" whose appointments do not fall under the aegis of the President's appointment power.
-Arguably, that would include the President and the Vice President, as they are not appointed by the President (or, by anyone else for that matter45).
+Arguably, that would include the President and the Vice President, as they are not appointed by the President (or, by anyone else for that matter).
 Nonetheless, Calabresi's position fails in regard to the underscored part of the text.
 The office of the President is not "established by Law," nor is the process by which the President is appointed "established by Law."
-Thus, adding "except those" does not solve this interpretive difficulty (even assuming it is generally permissible to add text in this manner).46
+Thus, adding "except those" does not solve this interpretive difficulty (even assuming it is generally permissible to add text in this manner).